Choosing Tattoo Reference Photos

 A good reference tells me:

-A bad reference leaves too much open to interpretation, which can result in a tattoo that technically looks fine, but doesn’t feel right on your body.
+A bad reference leaves too much open to interpretation.
+This can result in a tattoo that technically looks fine but doesn’t feel right on your body.

 This is the most important thing clients miss.